Statute of Westminster 1275

 The Statute of Westminster of 1275 (3 Edw.
-I), also known as the Statute of Westminster I, codified the existing law in England, into 51 chapters.
-Only Chapter 5 (which mandates free elections) is still in force in the United Kingdom, whilst part of Chapter 1 remains in force in New Zealand.
+1), also known as the Statute of Westminster I, codified the existing law in England, into 51 chapters.
+Chapters 5 (which mandates free elections) and 50 (which provided savings for the crown) are still in force in the United Kingdom and the Australian state of Victoria whilst part of Chapter 1 remains in force in New Zealand.
 It was repealed in Ireland in 1983.

-William Stubbs gives a summary of the Statute:
+William Stubbs gives a summary of the statute:

 Though it is a matter of dispute when peine forte et dure (Law French for "hard and forceful punishment") was first introduced, chapter 3 states that those felons standing mute shall be put in prison forte et dure.

 History

 The Statute of Westminster of 1275 was one of two English statutes largely drafted by Robert Burnell and passed during the reign of Edward I. Edward I had returned from the Ninth Crusade on 2 August 1274 and was crowned King of England on 19 August.
 His first Parliament was summoned for the quinzaine of the Purification on 16 February 1275 but was prorogued until the day after Easter on 22 April 1275, but did not meet until the week commencing 29 April or, according to Chronicle records, until the beginning of May, for unknown reasons.
 It met at Westminster, its main work being the consideration of the Statute of Westminster I, the agreement of new levies in Ireland and allowing the King to levy a new tax on wool.
 This was drawn up, not in Latin, but in Norman French, and was passed "by the assent of Archbishops, Bishops, Abbots, Priors, Earls, Barons, and [all] the Commonalty of the Realm, being thither summoned."

+According to Yuen Yuen Ang, the statute had replaced a previously communal regime of enforcing agreements with one based on "individual responsibility, territorial law, the central administration of justice, and personal collateral."

 Chapters

-The Statute of Westminster I is composed of 51 chapters:
+The Statute of Westminster I is composed of 51 chapters, originally written in Norman French.